Volscente/cheat_sheets/machine_learning/recommendation_systems/recommendation_systems_docs.md

 Sometimes, we think about recommendation only in the sense of items recommended to a user.
 However, especially in marketing, the other way around is also true: recommending potential interested users to a product.

 ## Goal
 The main goal of any recommendation system is to reduce the overload of information that the user is subjected to while, for example, looking at a product catalog.
 Given the amount of items, it is not feasible for the user to look through them all.
 A recommendation system is able to filtering that huge amount of information for just what the user might be interested to.
+This ultimately leads to improving the user decision-making process.

 ## Types
 ### Content-based Filtering